Viktor Ambartsumian: Astronomy from space

 Ambartsumian was a "pioneer of astronomical research from Soviet spacecraft."
 The program was directed by his disciple Grigor Gurzadyan and was launched in 1961.
 In April 1971 the Salyut 1 space station carried Orion 1, the "first space telescope with an objective prism, into orbit."
-In December 1973 the manned Soyuz 13 mission operated the "Orion-2 ultraviolet Cassegrain telescope with a quartz objective prism built in the Byurakan Observatory.
+In December 1973 the crewed Soyuz 13 mission operated the "Orion-2 ultraviolet Cassegrain telescope with a quartz objective prism built in the Byurakan Observatory.
 Spectra of thousands of stars to as faint as thirteenth magnitude were obtained, as was the first satellite ultraviolet spectrogram of a planetary nebula, revealing lines of aluminium and titanium-elements not previously observed in planetary nebulae."

-These activities, especially the space missions, when for example a special manned spaceship had to be devoted to an experiment from the smallest Soviet republic, needed powerful backing, both in Kremlin corridors and within the top-secret rocket industry establishment.
+These activities, especially the space missions, when for example a special crewed spaceship had to be devoted to an experiment from the smallest Soviet republic, needed powerful backing, both in Kremlin corridors and within the top-secret rocket industry establishment.
 This was achieved due to Ambartsumian's political skills, with the active support of Mstislav Keldish, the then President of the Academy of Sciences of the USSR.

 Mathematics

-Ambartsumian also made contributions to mathematics, most notably with his 1929 paper in Zeitschrift für Physik.
-In it, Ambartsumian first introduced the inverse Sturm-Liouville problem.
+Ambartsumian also made contributions to mathematics, most notably with his 1929 paper in Zeitschrift für Physik, where he first introduced the inverse Sturm-Liouville problem.
 He proved that "among all vibrating strings only the homogeneous vibrating string has eigenvalues that are specific to it—that is, homogeneous vibrating strings have a spectrum of eigenvalues."
 It was only in the mid-1940s when his paper received attention and became a "significant research topic in the ensuing decades."
 He commented: "when an astronomer is publishing a mathematical paper in a physical journal, he cannot expect to attract too many readers."

+Ambartsumian had made an independent discovery of Radon's problem in 1936.
+He did so in a three dimensional velocity space rather than ordinary space and gave the solution in two and three dimensions.
+Allan MacLeod Cormack, the 1979 Nobel Prize Laureate in Physiology or Medicine for his work on X-ray computed tomography, noted that it is the "first numerical inversion of the Radon transform" and suggested that it disproves the "often made statement that computed tomography would be impossible without computers."
+Ambartsumian's calculations, Cormack argued, "suggest that even in 1936 computed tomography might have been able to make significant contributions to, say, the diagnosis of tumors in the head."
+Ambartsumian told Cormack that he was informed of Radon's results two years after he published his work.